 Wilson Ang is a dispute resolution lawyer based in Singapore.
-He heads up the Singapore investigations and compliance practice.
+He heads up the Singapore regulatory investigations and compliance practice.

-He focuses on conducting internal investigations on business ethics and anti-corruption matters, often involving the US Foreign Corrupt Practices Act, the UK Bribery Act, Singapore Prevention of Corruption Act and regional anti-bribery laws.
+He focuses on conducting internal investigations on business ethics and anti-corruption matters, often involving the US Foreign Corrupt Practices Act, the UK Bribery Act, the Singapore Prevention of Corruption Act and regional anti-bribery laws.
 He advises on risk management, remediation measures and follow-on disputes.
-Wilson has extensive experience designing and implementing compliance programs, conducting anti-corruption due diligence reviews and handling complex and sensitive issues involving bribery, fraud, sanctions, money-laundering/terrorist-financing, cyber-security and financial services regulatory violations in the Asia-Pacific.
+Wilson has extensive experience designing and implementing compliance programs, conducting anti-corruption due diligence reviews and handling complex and sensitive issues involving bribery, fraud, sanctions, money-laundering/terrorist-financing, cyber-security, competition law and financial services regulatory violations in the Asia-Pacific.

 Wilson qualified as an Advocate and Solicitor in Singapore, was admitted to the Solicitors’ Roll of England and Wales and qualified as a Solicitor in Hong Kong.
 He became a Solicitor-Advocate and was awarded higher rights of audience in England and Wales.
 Wilson has significant experience advising leading energy, transport and life sciences companies, major financial/banking institutions, as well as multinational corporations and Asian conglomerates.
 He counsels directors and senior management on corporate ethics and personal liability.

 Wilson is a frequent speaker and author of various publications on business ethics and anti-corruption and other compliance and investigations-related matters.
-He works alongside the Asia-Pacific Economic Cooperation (APEC) Anti-Corruption and Transparency Experts Working Group (ACTWG), United Nations Office on Drugs and Crime (UNODC), Organisation for Economic Co-operation and Development (OECD) and the International Bar Association (IBA) to engage practitioners and enforcement agencies in anti-corruption and anti-money laundering capacity-building efforts.
+He works alongside the Asia-Pacific Economic Cooperation (APEC) Anti-Corruption and Transparency Experts Working Group (ACTWG), United Nations Office on Drugs and Crime (UNODC), Organisation for Economic Co-operation and Development (OECD) and the International Bar Association (IBA) to engage practitioners and law enforcement agencies in anti-corruption and anti-money laundering capacity-building efforts.